sualehalam/IMDB-Movies-Analysis-and-Movie-Recommendation-System/README.md

    - Fuzzy title-based recommender (_string matching_)
 5. **Visualization** – Created movie word clouds and plotted key insights.

-## Research Questions for Analysis
+## Research Questions for Analysis:
  1. What were the Top 5 Genres throughout the years?
  2. How did the amount of movies produced changed over time?
  3. What is the Average Running Time Of All the Movies?